History of Andhra Pradesh: Colonial era (1753-1947 CE)

+Following the defeat of the Vijayanagara empire, the Qutb Shahi dynasty held sway over the present day Andhra Pradesh and Telangana.Later, this region came under the rule of the Mughal Empire.
+In 1611, an English trading post by the name of British East India Company was established in Machilipatnam on India's east coast.
+Nizam of Hyderabad who was initially appointed as viceroy of Deccan by the Mughal in 1713, established himself as a semi independent ruler.

 In a 1753 decree, Deccan subedar Asif ad-Dawlah Mir Ali Salabat Jang ceded Chicacole, Ellore and Rajahmundry to the Marquis de Bussy-Castelnau.
 An annual stipend of 200,000 rupees was paid to maintain French troops in the subah; revenue in the Northern Circars amounted to one million rupees a year.Bussy had helped Salabat Jang become subedar of the Deccan.
 The agreement between the French and Salabat Jang in Aurangabad bears the signature of Said Loukshur, Salabat Jang's minister.
 Yanam was an important town during the French occupation of the Northern Circars.

 In 1758, the French and English fought at Chandurthi in present-day Gollaprolu mandal of East Godavari district.
 The French were defeated by the British and Salabat Jang made a treaty with the British, giving them the Northern Circars in a firman.

 The Nizam later rebelled against the English.
 The war ended with a second treaty; the Northern Circars remained under the control of British India, and after 1760 the French lost their hold there and throughout South India.

-In 1765, Robert Clive and the chief and council at Vizagapatam obtained from Mughal emperor Shah Alam a grant for the Northern Circars.
-During the rule of Hyder Ali and Tipu Sultan, the Kingdom of Mysore pursued an expansionist policy against the Marathas, the Nizam and the English and made incursions into the Rayalaseema region.
+In 1765, British Lord Robert Clive obtained from the Mughal emperor Shah Alam II a grant of four circars to the British East India Company, that was formalised in 1978 treaty with Nizam Ali with addition of another circar.
+Later, four territories were ceded to the British by the Nizam Ali in 1800, which eventually became the Rayalaseema region.
+The local chieftains, known as Polygars, revolted against the company's rule, which was suppressed by the company.

-The western part of Vishakapatnam district consisted of the Jeypore Estate ruled by king Vikram Dev I (1758-1781).
-In 1777, the British invaded Jeypore with the help of Vizianagaram and defeated Vikram Dev, turning his kingdom into a zamindari.
-The region later was reorganized on linguistic lines.